-Amblyopia Treatment
+Amblyopia (Lazy Eye) Treatment

 Amblyopia Treatment — Causes, Diagnosis and Treatment

-Amblyopia, often referred to as "lazy eye," is a common eye disorder that can affect both children and adults.
-While it might sound harmless, Amblyopia can have a significant impact on one's vision if left untreated.
-Here, we'll explore the causes, diagnosis, and latest treatments for Amblyopia.
+Amblyopia, often referred to as “lazy eye”, is a common eye disorder that can affect both children and adults.
+While it might sound harmless, Amblyopia can have a significant impact on one’s vision if left untreated.
+Here, we’ll explore the causes, diagnosis, and latest treatments for Amblyopia.

 What Is a Lazy Eye?

-Amblyopia, commonly referred to as a "lazy eye," is a vision disorder that typically begins during childhood.
-Amblyopia occurs when one eye doesn't develop normal visual acuity, leading to reduced vision in that eye.
+Amblyopia occurs when one eye doesn’t develop normal visual acuity, leading to reduced vision in that eye.

 How Does Lazy Eye Develop?